 Development Control Service

-The Board’s Planning and Byelaw Policy and SuDS Adoption Policy sets out how we will control development that would otherwise compromise the efficient working of the drainage system within the Drainage District.
+The Board’s Planning and Byelaw Strategy and SuDS Adoption Policy sets out how we will control development that would otherwise compromise the efficient working of the drainage system within the Drainage District.
 Guidance is also available to help you complete your application, together with the Board’s charging policy.
 As a rough guide, if you wish to do any of the following you will require the Board’s prior written consent:

 Alter a watercourse by culverting, bridging, installing a control structure, filling-in or changing its existing course;